yvsn42/Tutorials/git.md

 Git is a Distributed Version Control System (_DVCS_).
-In simpler terms, Git is a tool that you can use to track changes you make to a bunch of files, and also keep track of other details such as who and when made a certain change to a file.
+In simpler terms, Git is a tool that you can use to track changes you make to a bunch of files, and help you revert back to older versions of files in the event of bugs that may arise from later modifications.
+It also keeps track of other details such as the authors and time of each modification.
 Git is used to efficiently track changes to small as wells as large projects and is primarily used in software development and open-source projects in any scale.